 Despite what many people would think, hardwood is not always denser and harder than softwood.
-The terms ‘hard’ and ‘soft’ are only used to distinguish the sources of the wood.
+The terms “hard” and “soft” are only used to distinguish the sources of the wood.
 Hardwood is derived from flowering trees, while softwood comes from conifers like pine, juniper, spruce, fir, yew, and redwood.
 Softwoods are usually evergreen, making them less dense and easier to cut down.
-It is often called non-porous wood since it doesn’t contain vessels.
-This allows it to easily absorb adhesives, allowing it to have better finishing.
-It is usually used in building material, as well as in the cardboard and paper making industry.
+It is often called “non-porous” wood since it doesn’t contain vessels.
+This allows it to easily absorb adhesives, allowing for better finishing.
+It is usually used in building materials as well as in the cardboard and paper industries.

 It has high sap content, light color, and loose grain.
 Though, it has poor fire-resistant properties.
 The fact that softwood is lightweight and has a fine structure makes it a good choice for furniture.
 Parana Pine, Eastern White Pine, Lodgepole Pine, Red Cedar, which is best for outdoor furniture, closets, chest linings, and closet interior, Yew and Western Hemlock for cabinets, are softwood options to consider.

 Hardwood comes from flowering trees such as oak, walnut, and maple.
 These trees grow slowly and annually shed a lot of leaves, which makes their wood fibers dense.
 Because of the time that it takes to grow, hardwood is comparably expensive.
 On the plus side, it is less likely to rot or decay, making it a durable option for furniture.
 It is also low maintenance and has close grain, not to mention that it is fire resistant and has low sap content.
 People usually use it for flooring for these reasons.